nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/Umami/Loan Agreement With Papa.md

 - 25k₹ → Subscribed to the LYT Workshop 8 & Workshop pro on [[31-May-22]],  [[19-Jul-22]] respectively
 	- This is a one time payment so this will be tracked here
+- 65k₹ → UI/UX Course from scratch
-- Subscriptions which include Marvin, Prime, Netflix & Hotstar are [managed in Notion](https://www.notion.so/e803d440d02a42029f712a99f8baa0ce?v=9133c42aed5e41a7844c474dfced7a44) & are tracked there, so won't be needing to track them
+- Regular subscriptions like Marvin, Prime, Netflix & Hotstar are [managed in Notion](https://www.notion.so/e803d440d02a42029f712a99f8baa0ce?v=9133c42aed5e41a7844c474dfced7a44) & are tracked there, so won't be needing to track them from now on & these are just kept here for record sake
 	- 3820₹ → Annual Subscription to Amazing Marvin on [[12-Aug-22]]
 	- 7660₹ → Annual Subscription to Obsidian Sync on [[05-Sep-22]]